 por-tew-luh-KAR-ee-uh AF-ra var-ee-GAY-tuh

 Portulacaria afra Jacq. is the correct and accepted scientific name for this species.
 Both the genus and species were named and described as such by Nicolaus (Nicolaas) Joseph von Jacquin in Collectanea in 1787.

 I brought this Portulacaria afra f. variegata home from Lowe’s in Greenville, Mississippi in August 2012.
 I was living at the mansion in Leland at the time and was collecting a lot of plants.

-Portulacaria afra are native to Cape Provinces, Kenya, KwaZulu-Natal, Mozambique, Northern Provinces, and Swaziland in the south and southwest Africa.
+Portulacaria afra is native to Cape Provinces, Kenya, KwaZulu-Natal, Mozambique, Northern Provinces, and Swaziland in the south and southwest Africa.
 They like the heat, are drought-tolerant, and can handle cool nighttime temps as long as they don’t get a frost.

 They aren’t really that particular about their soil as long as it is well-draining and it must dry between watering.
 Well, unless it is during a rainy period and they seem to like the extra rain then.

 Family: Didiereaceae (formerly in the Portulacaceae).